CorvetteCole/GotoSleep/README.md

 -Tap on main screen to hide/unhide buttons

 -AMOLED black theme

+-Make app notifications have a background color that matches the app background color (AMOLED black or just the normal black).
+Use setColorized(true) and setColor(int) on Android Oreo+.
+Figure out how to do it on Android versions prior to Oreo (or only include it as an Oreo feature).

 -Refactor preferences code to reduce dependence on 3rd party libraries